threefoldfoundation/info_threefold/src/farming_calculator/farming_calculator.md

 # Farming Reward Calculator

 We have created a calculator to allow you to simulate your potential return on investment of becoming a Farmer.

-Each 3Node (server that delivers compute and storage capacity) produces CPR.
+Different nodes will produce a different CPR.

-The [Farming Logic v3 document](farming_logic3) describes how many TFT your server will receive as CPR_reward.
-You don't have to be an expert to become a ThreeFold Farmer.
-Our autonomous system does all the heavy lifting for you.
+The [Farming Logic v3 document](farming_logic3) describes how many TFT your node will receive as CPR_reward.

 Thanks to our sales model you also do not have to sell the capacity of your server(s), the threefold_approach takes care of this.